 While machines aren’t quite ready to take over the world, they have added an element of convenience and practicality to nearly every industry.
-With the help of machine learning, it’s now possible to enjoy the benefits of autonomous cars, advanced cyber security, a more efficient healthcare network, predictive analytics, personalized advertising and marketing, credit card fraud protection, GPS technology, and so much more.
+With the help of Artificial Intelligence and machine learning, it’s now possible to enjoy the benefits of autonomous cars, advanced cyber security, a more efficient healthcare network, predictive analytics, personalized advertising and marketing, credit card fraud protection, GPS technology, and so much more.

-This past year, machine learning has grown significantly, and there are no signs of it slowing down.
+This past year, machine learning applications have grown significantly, and there are no signs of it slowing down.
 In fact, machine learning patents grew at a 34% Compound Annual Growth Rate (CAGR) between 2013 and 2017, the third-fastest growing category of all patents granted, and there are no signs of it slowing down.
 The International Data Corporation (IDC) forecasts that spending on AI and machine learning will grow from $12B in 2017 to $57.6B by 2021.

 1. The need for data scientists in the job market has increased

 With any booming technology, growth opens the door to more jobs.
 As the demand for more machine learning resources grows, so will the demand for more data scientists.
 As such, it’s likely we’ll see a rise in data science education and training courses to help decrease the widening gap between supply and demand of data scientists.